hmgu-itg/AFpredictoR/README.md

 Sometimes sumstats report allele frequency (AF) information but is not clear which allele the AF belongs to.
 `AFpredictoR` predicts which allele the AF belongs to and outputs a new summary statistics file.

+The name can be a bit misleading as it predicts and assigns the AF to the appropriate allele rather than predicting the AF value itself.
+Please recommend a new name if you have one :).

 ## Required packages
 - `data.table`